 G - G/F# - Em

-But by using more of the slash chords in the diagrams above you may find other progressions that works well.
+By using more of the slash chords in the diagrams above you may find other progressions that work well.